hashicorp/boundary/README.md

 * Pointing a BI tool (PowerBI, Tableau, etc.) at Boundary's data warehouse to generate insights and look for anomalies with respect to session access

-There are many, many more things that Boundary will do in the future in terms of integrations, features, and more.
-We have a long roadmap planned out, so stay tuned for information about new features and capabilities!

 ----

 **Please note**: We take Boundary's security and our users' trust very